 For services reviewed telephonically, discharge reviews are completed with the CCM within one business day of discharge.
-For services reviewed by packet or Written Order, discharge summaries are submitted to the care manager or electronic portal within five business days of discharge.
+For services reviewed by packet or Written Order, discharge summaries are submitted to CBH via the secure file server within five business days of discharge.
 See respective Clinical Management team for directions of how and where to submit.